Regular Dental Checkup

 Regular Dental Checkups in Bloomington and Bedford, IN

 As leading dental hygienists, we believe in the power of teeth cleanings, flossing, sealants, and fluoride to prevent dental disease.
 Our focus is on thorough dental care exams to check your teeth, gums, and overall health.
-At Bloom Dental, we are equally concerned about your smile as we are about your well-being.
+We are equally concerned about your smile as we are about your well-being.
 At Bloom Dental, dental checkups without insurance are possible with our in-house membership plans.

 You can expect a typical new patient hygiene and cleaning appointment to go as follows: